ducminhngo871/Change-in-Stock-market-before-and-After-the-Pandemic/README.md

 # DataScienceFinalProject

-This is the final project.
+###This is the final project.

+---
+Authors:
+- Duc Ngo
+- Franco
+- Vichy